Graphics visualizing normalising flows in machine learning (AI)

 More about the project

-The project is part of the research in the research groups Data Intensive Software Technologies and Applications (DISTA), Smart Industry Group (SIG) and in the Linnaeus University Centre for Data Intensive Sciences and Applications (DISA).
+The project is part of the research initiatives within the Data Intensive Software Technologies and Applications (DISTA), the Smart Industry Group (SIG) and the Linnaeus University Centre for Data Intensive Sciences and Applications (DISA).

 Current